nheron/droolsonboarding/gettingStarted/brms.md

 The case presented here is one use case.
 But using other parts of the tooling like the kie server may go to other architecture.
 We will present later other scenarios.

 There is no mystery in this feature.
 It is just a way to have a good dependency and configuration management in the business Central.
 In the past, we had to handle all that manually with possible human errors.
 The process is now automated and complies to an enterprise standard Apache Maven.
+Another advantage of using maven build is that the Drools community will not need to maintain a specific build process and concentrate on other feat

 All this should be setup by IT and is no concern of the business analyst except the version of the rule package to use in development , integration or production environments.

 ### Git versus Apache jackrabbit

-Guvnor 5.x was base on Content Management System (CMS) library [Apache Jackrabbit](http://jackrabbit.apache.org/jcr/index.html).
+Guvnor 5.x was base on a Content Management System (CMS) library [Apache Jackrabbit](http://jackrabbit.apache.org/jcr/index.html).
-* All rule artifact are stored as document
+* All rule artifact were stored as document
-* Document modification history is stored.
+* Document modification history was kept.
 * There is a concept of workspace in which all document are stored.
 Guvnor used that concept to store a drools package and all its elements.
 So one project is stored in one workspace.
 * The storage behind Apache Jackrabbit is stored in a relational database.
 So you could use all standard Relation Provider available on the market